How to Approach 2022 Salary Cap Drafts (Tips & Tricks)

 Don't Panic If You're Outbid Early

-It can be unnerving, nine or 10 picks into the auction, all the other managers are clearly overpaying, but they have some great studs.
+It can be unnerving, nine or 10 picks into the draft, and all the other managers are clearly overpaying, but they have some great studs.
 You, on the other hand, don't have a single roster spot filled.
 Don't panic, the math will eventually come to your rescue and put the odds in your favor.

-Monitor the Aggressiveness of Your Auction
+Monitor the Aggressiveness of Your Draft

-You should know what kind of auction you’re in by the time the first few players fall off the board.
+You should know what kind of draft you’re in by the time the first few players fall off the board.
 Keep a running total of what players are going for and divide that by their total maximum suggested bids.
 If the number is greater than 1.1 (110%), then you're in an aggressive league (or at least there are a few aggressive owners).
 If it's less than 0.9 (90%), you're probably in a passive league, so look to invest in discounted studs early on.

 Don't Get Emotional

-I've seen managers lose a few bids early, smoke starts coming out of their ears and then really lose it on the next few players.
+I've seen managers lose a few bids early, smoke starts coming out of their ears, and then really lose it on the next few players.
 Don't go on tilt.
 In fact, if you have a hothead in your group, you can often bait them into this type of overspending.
 Be careful when bidding players up because you might just get stuck with him.